-- Gather your supplies.
-You'll need an I Ching interpretation, such as The Everyday I Ching by Sarah Denning or the I Ching or Book of Changes by Brian Browne Walker, a pen and paper, and three coins (you can use traditional feng shui coins or choose regular coins, such as a quarter since all you need are coins with heads and tails).
+- Three coins (you can use traditional feng shui coins or choose regular coins, such as a quarter since all you need are coins with heads and tails)

 You can also consult the I Ching for guidance with specific issues.
 If you're using coins, the process outlined above works well although you can also use I Ching apps or websites, as well.
 To consult, hold the coins in your hands and focus on your question.
 You may even wish to write the question on the piece of paper you are using to draw your trigrams.
 When you feel ready with your focus on your question, cast your coins and then consult the I Ching to find your answer.
 Some topics where you might consult the I Ching for guidance include the following.